 This machine can be seen near the beginning of the New Threats gameplay trailer and their structures look like real-world Monkeys.
 Their long tails could pose a serious threat to Aloy as they could be used in close-up attacks.
 They seem highly agile and other trailers have shown that they can easily climb trees.
 Also, the threats trailer shows them battling Aloy in a large group.

 After finding the poorly animal in the Announcement Trailer, Aloy encounters the massive machine.
 The build of the machine and the structure of its face make it look similar to a large but lethal Turtle.
 The growth on its back in the trailer cleverly conceals its presence in the environment which could make it a deadly opponent.
 The way it seamlessly blends into its surroundings may mean it relies on surprise attacks and its sheer size to defeat enemies.

 Unnamed New Machines

 These are machines that we have spotted in the various trailers and announcements but are yet to be named.
 We've described them and noted down which trailers they can be seen in.
 We will update this area as soon as the official names are revealed.

 This machine seems to behave in a similar way to the Scrappers from Zero Dawn.
 They can be seen digging at the ground in the Meet the Tribes trailer.
-It looks small in stature and focused on its task of digging at the ground.
+However, it is much bigger than a Scrapper.
+The large panels on either side of its jaw can open to reveal its deadly teeth.
 The large fan-like structure on its head could be used as a scanner to seek out hidden threats.

 Underwater Machine "Plesiosaurus"